 CBD (cannabidiol).
 This is the part of the plant with NO psychoactive properties.
 Instead it has only medicinal properties.
 Your dog cannot get high from this component of the plant.

 It is legal to buy and use products in all 50 states with THC concentrations below 0.3%.

 Keep reading to find out what products I use and where you can buy them.

 Dogs have many, many more THC receptors in their brains compared with humans.
 It takes a small fraction of THC to get a dog ‘high’ compared with a human.
 For some people, consuming THC, causes paranoia and anxiety.
 Obviously, we don’t want that for our dogs.

-If you stick to the preparations that are legal and have less than 0.3% THC, this won’t be a problem.
+If you stick to the preparations of CBD for dogs that are legal and have less than 0.3% THC, this won’t be a problem.

 Don’t share your marijuana with your dog!

 When should I use cannabis for my dog?

 As always you should work with your veterinarian when deciding on a treatment plan.
 We still have a long way to go to fully understand the medicinal properties of cannabis.
 Most of the information we are using in veterinary medicine about cannabis comes from human studies.
 This isn’t ideal and hopefully more animal studies will be done in the future.
 At this point we have a lot of anecdotal evidence in dogs.
 Anecdotal evidence isn’t the most reliable but it’s a start.

 Here are some common uses of cannabis in veterinary medicine: